Skip to main content

 Moderate

-doxepin food
+doxepin food/lifestyle

 Applies to: doxepin

-Ask your doctor before using doxepin together with ethanol, this can alter the effects of doxepin and cause increased side effects.
+Ask your doctor before using doxepin together with ethanol (alcohol), this can alter the effects of doxepin and cause increased side effects.
 Call the doctor if you experience uneven heartbeats, extreme drowsiness, confusion, agitation, vomiting, blurred vision, sweating, muscle stiffness, feeling light-headed, and seizures.
 You should be warned not to exceed recommended dosages, to avoid alcohol, and to avoid activities requiring mental alertness.
 If your doctor prescribes these medications together, you may need a dose adjustment to safely take this combination.
 It is important to tell your doctor about all other medications you use, including vitamins and herbs.
 Do not stop using any medications without first talking to your doctor.

 Therapeutic duplication warnings